oscarpalmer/anu/README.md

 ##### Ruby version?

-_Anu_ is currently set up to work with version `2.4.3` of Ruby, which isn't the newest one, but the latest one that is pre-installed on [Netlify](https://www.netlify.com), where I like to host many of my Middleman projects.
+_Anu_ is currently set up to work with version `2.4.3` of _Ruby_, which isn't the newest one, but the latest one that is pre-installed on [_Netlify_](https://www.netlify.com), where I like to host many of my _Middleman_ projects.
 If you need or want another version, that's totally possible, just remember to edit the contents of the [`.ruby-version` file](template/.ruby-version) to maintain order in your project.

 #### Node

-Just like with Ruby, it's a good idea to use a version manager to handle projects and their contexts differently; Node's manager is called [`nvm`](https://github.com/creationix/nvm), and will let us manage all different versions with ease. [`nvm's` guide](https://github.com/creationix/nvm#installation) is a bit more technical, but shouldn't be a problem for you. :blush:
+Just like with _Ruby_, it's a good idea to use a version manager to handle projects and their contexts differently; _Node's_ manager is called [`nvm`](https://github.com/creationix/nvm), and will let us manage all different versions with ease. [`nvm's` guide](https://github.com/creationix/nvm#installation) is a bit more technical, but shouldn't be a problem for you. :blush:

 ##### Node version?

-Unlike with Ruby, _Anu_ does not have any &ldquo;strong&rdquo; opinions on what version of _Node_ you use, but I can personally recommend using the latest and most stable version, which should be the default option with _nvm_.
+Unlike with _Ruby_, _Anu_ does not have any &ldquo;strong&rdquo; opinions on what version of _Node_ you use, but I can personally recommend using the latest and most stable version, which should be the default option with _nvm_.

 ### Installation